 We therefore recommend you purchase travel insurance within one week of making your deposit.

-Deposits can be made via Direct Transfer or PayPal.
-Final payments must be made via Direct Depost.
+Deposits can be made via Direct Transfer.
+Final payments to be made via Direct Deposit.

 INCLUDED IN THE PRICE :